LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/oh-darling.md

 for somethings, like justice,

-but don’t they look pretty
+but don't they look pretty

 when thinking?